Reality (David Bowie album): Songs

 "Looking for Water" combines Slick's "discordant guitar squeals" with a repetitive bassline and "metronomic" drums.
 Both Pegg and O'Leary found echoes of Never Let Me Down tracks, particularly "Glass Spider".
 Similar to "New Killer Star", the song concerns post-9/11 nihilism.
 Perone analyses it as symbolic of the basic necessities of life while the narrator is surrounded by the trappings of modern technology.
-Like several of the album's tracks, "She'll Drive the Big Car" eavesdrops onto a wretched and despaired life in which a woman dreams of wealth but is stuck being a mundane house wife.
+Like several of the album's tracks, "She'll Drive the Big Car" eavesdrops onto a wretched and despairing life in which a woman dreams of wealth but is stuck being a mundane house wife.
 Musically, it is a funkier number reminiscent of Bowie's soul era, particularly tracks like "Golden Years" (1975).

 "Days" is a love song that continues the album's sub-themes of "weary retrospection and aging regret".
 Bowie stated during a concert in Melbourne that "I sometimes feel I wrote this song for so many people".
 It is musically simple, boasting a "faux-naif arrangement of low-tech synthesisers and twanging guitars against a jogging beat", compared by Pegg to the 1980s works of Soft Cell and Depeche Mode.
 According to Bowie, the title of "Fall Dog Bombs the Moon" came from a Kellogg Brown & Root article and was subtle commentary on the then-emerging Iraq War.
 He further described it as "an ugly song sung by an ugly man", whom he hinted as being then-US vice-president Dick Cheney.
 Musically, the song contains similar rhythms and melodies as "New Killer Star" and Heathen.

 Bowie wanted to cover "Try Some, Buy Some" as far back as 1979 before finally doing so for Reality.
 Pegg states that it unwittingly became a tribute to Harrison, who died in November 2001.
 The arrangement on Bowie's version mostly stays true to the original, although in the artist's words, "the overall atmosphere is somewhat different".
 Pegg and Perone contend that the "retrospective, older-and-wiser lyric" is appropriate for both Reality and Bowie himself.
 The hard rock title track is the album's loudest and rockiest moment, recalling "Hallo Spaceboy" (1995) and Bowie's works with the rock band Tin Machine.
 The song adopts the artificial narrative that real life has no narrative, and its message, concerning how the quest for meaning in life is always doomed to fail, lies at the centre of the album's loose theme.
-Perone opines that it sees Bowie acknowledge that he hid behind personas and drugs throughout the early 1970s and his now facing reality.
+Perone opines that it sees Bowie acknowledge that he hid behind personas and drugs throughout the early 1970s and is now facing reality.